JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-Now, you can start the Koin module in your iOS app to use the native database driver with the common `SpaceXSDK` class.
+Now, you can start the Koin module in your iOS app to use the native database driver with the common `SpaceSDK` class.

 ### Implement the UI